Dhebug/Oric-FloppyBox-Insert/README.md

 So here is what this project is all about, adapting tape cases so they work well with 3" floppies.

+This has been a long time in the making as you can see the process starting all the way back to 2019 on this [Blog post](https://blog.defence-force.org/index.php?page=articles&ref=ART59).

 I think it looks quite nice like using proper colors, inlays and labels:

 ![Final result](images/final_box_1.jpg)